 Impinj (PI) Dips More Than Broader Markets: What You Should Know

-Investors will be hoping for strength from PI as it approaches its next earnings release, which is expected to be October 28, 2020.
+Wall Street will be looking for positivity from PI as it approaches its next earnings report date.
+This is expected to be October 28, 2020.
 The company is expected to report EPS of -$0.33, down 466.67% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $24.90 million, down 38.91% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for PI.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for PI.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-PI is currently a Zacks Rank #3 (Hold).
+PI currently has a Zacks Rank of #3 (Hold).

 The Electronics - Semiconductors industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 114, putting it in the top 46% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 107, which puts it in the top 43% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report